PPG Support Plan Summary 2017 – 2018

 Nurture Group provision is organised for children who benefit from focused support with settling in, establishing relationships, gaining self confidence or self regulation, learning codes of behavior and establishing attachments at school.
-This year we are starting off with Nurture Group sessions for Year 1.
+Children from Reception class are currently accessing this provision.

 We also use an element of the funding to enhance broader educational aims:

 Supporting children with social and emotional needs through small group work, Protective Behaviours work, counselling, play therapy

 Supporting families with wrap around care such as holiday club and lunch club fees

 Funding extra-curricular clubs to enable children to take part in a wide range of learning experiences

 Funding all workshops and visits for which parents are asked to make a contribution at school

 Supporting families with uniform, book bags or transport needs: if we think it could help improve attendance, attitude or relationships, we are happy to help.